-7.1.5.23 Revocation: objects (FMT REV.1(OBJ))
+7.1.5.23 Revocation: objects (FMT\REV.1(OBJ))

-- FMT REV.1.1 The TSF shall restrict the ability to revoke object security attributes defined by SFPs associated with the corresponding object under the control of the TSF to users that satisfy the following rules: users authorized to modify the security attributes by the discretionary access control policy or (in Labeled Security Mode) the mandatory access control policy. - FMT_REV.1.1 The TSF shall enforce the following rules: - a) The access rights associated with an object shall be enforced when an access check is made; - b) Labeled Security Mode only: the rules of the mandatory access control policy are enforced on all future operations.
+- FMT\REV.1.1 The TSF shall restrict the ability to revoke object security attributes defined by SFPs associated with the corresponding object under the control of the TSF to users that satisfy the following rules: - a) users authorized to modify the security attributes covered by the Persistent Storage Object Access Control Policy or the Transient Storage Object Access Control Policy, or (in Labeled Security Mode) the mandatory access control policy.

+FMT\REV.1.2 The TSF shall enforce the following rules:

+- The access rights associated with an object shall be enforced when an access check is made; - b) Labeled Security Mode only: the rules of the mandatory access control policy are enforced on all future operations.